 *Go North to T at Correction Line Rd

 *Road curves North and becomes Owl Ave

 *Go North on Owl Avenue for 2.5 miles to Welcome Center

-Naturalist programs are new for the FOSZB, funded as part of a grant by the Lloyd K. Johnson Foundation.
-Public programs are free to attend, but donations are always welcome!
-All field trips are free for members who have donated $20 in the last year.
-Membership is $20 and includes free entry to any field trip in a 12 month period!
-If you have any questions about any of the programs, please contact Head Naturalist Clinton Nienhaus via email at email@example.com.
+All field trips are free for members who have donated $25 in the last year.
+Membership is $25 and includes free entry to any field trip in a 12 month period!
+If you have any questions about any of the programs, please contact Head Naturalist, Clinton Nienhaus, via email at email@example.com.